+Testing.
+Clubs (Tulsa, OK) Repeaters (Tulsa, OK) Amateur radio.
 An example of an amateur radio station with four transceivers, amplifiers, and a computer for logging and for digital modes.
 On the wall are examples of various awards, certificates, and a reception report card (QSL card) from a foreign amateur station.
-Amateur radio (also called ham radio) is the use of designated radio frequency spectrum for purposes of private recreation, non-commercial exchange of messages, wireless experimentation, self-training, and emergency communication.
+Amateur radio (also called ham radio) is the use of designated radio frequency spectra for purposes of private recreation, non-commercial exchange of messages, wireless experimentation, self-training, and emergency communication.

 The term "amateur" is used to specify persons interested in radio technique solely with a personal aim and without direct monetary or other similar reward, and to differentiate it from commercial broadcasting, public safety (such as police and fire), or professional two-way radio services (such as maritime, aviation, taxis, etc.).
 History An amateur radio station in the United Kingdom.
 Multiple transceivers are employed for different bands and modes.
 Ham radio Activities and practices Guide to Amateur Radio for New Hams.
 Ham Radio.
 The ARRL Repeater Directory® ...Powered by TravelPlus™NEW 2014-2015 Edition One for the Road...
 Now the best directory of frequencies for the 23,000+ Amateur Radio repeaters around the country is available to you…anytime…anywhere.
 Containing the entire ARRL Repeater Directory and powered by TravelPlus you can now... ➢ Search for repeater data offline by city/state or coordinates.